Sudbury Indie Cinema Co-op: Activities

 In addition to screening a regular program of Canadian and international independent films, the organization coordinates several annual specialty film festivals, including Junction North for documentary films, the Queer North Film Festival for LGBTQ films, the Sudbury Outdoor Adventure Reels Film Festival for films about wilderness adventure and travel, Sudbury's Tiny Underground Film Festival (STUFF) for underground and experimental films, and the Sudbury Indie Creature Kon for horror films.

 It also stages special events, such as a three-day Studio Ghibli festival in 2023, an annual National Canadian Film Day event, a festival of dance films, and a recurring Saturday Morning All-You-Can-Eat Cereal Cartoon Party featuring a compilation of classic retro children's cartoon programming presented with a selection of popular children's breakfast cereal for refreshments.

 Regular screening series include Women in Film Wednesdays to highlight films directed by women, First Peoples Thursday to highlight indigenous film, and Samedi Cinema for French-language films.

 In January 2023, the co-op celebrated its 10th anniversary by running a retrospective series of films that had originally been released in 2013, including The Hunt, Frances Ha, Stories We Tell and Drug War.

 In October 2024 the theatre mounted its first full shadow cast screening of The Rocky Horror Picture Show, in conjunction with local theatre group Mooncrater Theatre.

+At the time of the 2026 relocation announcement, the co-op revealed that its visitor statistics show that an overall average of nine per cent of cinemagoers visiting the facility are from out of town, rising to as much as 15 per cent during the specialty film festivals, and bringing an estimated CA$500,000 into the city's economy annually.